SKIP TO PAGE CONTENT

 Auditing Courses

-1. Regularly enrolled students and others may audit a course with permission of the Vice President of Instruction.
+1. Regularly enrolled students and others may audit a course with permission of the Registrar or Vice President of Instruction.

-2. Any student who audits a course is expected to complete all work with the exception of the final examination.
+2. Any student who audits a course is expected to complete all work except the final examination.

 3. No credit may be granted for audit courses.